An Official Website of the Commonwealth of Kentucky

 and overseen by the Motorcycle Safety Education Commission.

 Motorcycle instruction permits are good for one year and can only be renewed once.
-After that, one of the skills waiver courses are required to obtain your full endorsement.
+After that, you can take one of the skills waiver courses or start all over with the written test to obtain your instructional permit.

 Instruction permit holders are not allowed to carry passengers and MUST wear a helmet on the roadways.

-All riders and passengers under the age of 21 MUST wear a helmet on the roadways.
+All riders and passengers under the age of 21 MUST wear a helmet on the roadways and / or if you have held your motorcycle endorsement for less than one (1) year.

 Learn about the different types of Motorcycle Safety Courses offered, as well as the benefits and what you'll need to bring.